mohamed-esoliman/linkedin-buddy/README.md

 ### Prerequisites

-- Node.js
+- Ensure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your machine.
-- npm
+- Install [Vite](https://vitejs.dev/) for building the project.

 ### Setup

-1. Clone the repository: `git clone https://github.com/yourusername/linkedin-buddy.git`
+1. Clone the repository: `git clone https://github.com/mohamed-esoliman/linkedin-buddy.git`
 2. Install dependencies: `npm install`
 3. Build the extension: `npm run build`
 4. Load the `dist` folder as an unpacked extension in Chrome.